-There are a few reasons why a tooth might need to be removed.
+There are a few reasons why a tooth removal may be necessary.
 Decay, disease, poor placement, or breakage are all conditions in which tooth extraction may be required.

-Your dentist may recommend a replacement procedure following extraction, such as an implant or a bridge, so that there is no permanent change to your natural smile.
+Your Alpharetta tooth extraction dentist may recommend a tooth replacement procedure following tooth extraction, such as an implant or a bridge, so that there is no permanent change to your natural smile.

 Tooth Extraction Procedure

 - Before the tooth is extracted, the area will be numbed with local anesthetic.

 - You should not feel any pain, but you may feel pressure as the tooth is removed.
 If you do feel pain, let your tooth extraction dentist know right away so more anesthetic can be administered.